MDIA - Media

 This course satisfies the General Education Criteria for:

 MDIA 290 Undergraduate Open Seminar credit: 1 to 3 Hours.

 Experimental course on special topics pertinent to the disciplines studied within the College of Media.
 Topics will vary.
 Approved for letter and S/U grading.
 May be repeated in the same or separate terms to a maximum of 6 hours if topics vary.

 Provides credit toward the undergraduate degree for study at accredited foreign institutions or approved overseas programs.
 Final determination of credit is made upon the student's completion of the work.
-Approved for letter and S/U grading.
-May be repeated in separate terms to a maximum of 44 hours.
-Prerequisite: One year of residence at UIUC, good academic standing, and prior approval of the College of Media.
+Approved for Letter and S/U grading.
+Prerequisite: One year of residence at UIUC; good academic standing, and prior approval of the College of Media.